bi-labor/es-mssql/docs/GitHub.md

     !!! tip "At home"
         When working from home, you may want to set the name and email address globally using the `--global` switch in the commands above.

-    To commit using GitHub Desktop, first check if you are on the right branch.
+    To commit using GitHub Desktop, first check if you are on the correct branch.
 During the first push, the _solution_ branch needs to be published.

     ![GitHub Desktop push branch](images/github/github-desktop-commit-to-branch.png)

     When adding further commits, verify the branch.
 You can publish the commit using the _Push origin_ button.
-The little number on this button shows you how many commits need pushing.
+The tiny number on this button shows you how many commits need pushing.

     ![GitHub Desktop commit and push](images/github/github-desktop-push-commit.png)